 The winningest racer in Woodburn Dragstrip history is Derrick Jackson who has claimed 20 Track Championships driving a multitude of cars.
 In addition, Jackson doubled up in 2008, 2009 and 2010 with Track Championship’s in both Sportsman and Sport Compact Sportsman.
 Robert Rhines ranks as one of the most talented drivers in Woodburn’s history, winning 10 track titles, including an unbelievable six straight titles from 1979 to 1984.
 And in Motorcycle, Van Smith and Roger Wolff have each won six titles in the class.
 Van Smith has won five-in-a-row between 1991 and 1995, nearly equaling Robert Rhines for most consecutive championships.

 Other top performers include Jim Martin, who holds the record for most years between championships.
 He won championships in 1980 and 1982, then three more in 1995, 1997, and 1998.
-Jerry Durant Jr. is the only driver in Woodburn’s history to win two Sunoco Race Fuels ET Series Championships in one year, scoring in Pro and Sportsman in 2001.
+Jerry Durant Jr. is the only driver in Woodburn’s history to win two Sunoco Race Fuels ET Series Championships in one year, scoring in Pro and Sportsman in 2001, including winning three in one year in 2014 (Sportsman, Pickup, Foot Brake).
 Larry Merritt is arguably the best Super Pro racer in Woodburn history, as he is the only driver in that class to win more than one title, scoring in 1988, 2000 and 2003.
 He also won the Super Quick championship in 1997.

 The youngest champion at Woodburn (not including High School or Jr. Dragster) is Kyle Saucy, who was 19 when he won the 2003 Pro title.
 Julie Merritt was also 19 when she won the 2002 Super Pro championship, but Saucy didn’t turn 19 until May, while Merritt’s birthday is in March.
 Women drivers have claimed multiple championships at Woodburn.
 Not including High School or Jr. Dragster, Paula Beaulieu won the 1993 Street championship, the aforementioned Julie Merritt won the 2002 Super Pro title.
 Additionally, Kathi Fagini was the winner of the 2007 Sportsman championship, and Loretta McCool won it all in Super Pro in the 2013 season.